tarachari3/SplitStats/README.md

 ## Running Analysis

-To display example vote data and distance matrix:
+To display example vote data and distance matrix, from the records of the 116th US Senate:
 ```R
 library(SplitStats)